|

 snapshot meet in the same semantic plane to transform their barely hinted

-and contradictory semanticism.
-(Epilogue of the Alter book, Vrsac, 1987) |
+(Fragments from the epilogue of the "Alter" book, Vrsac, 1987) |

 |